uklg/django-site-docker-sndj/README.md

 cp -pr /usr/local/lib/python3.8/site-packages/django/contrib/admin/static/admin /app/staticfiles/

-Now these files can be added to the admin and added to git locally as they are in the repo now
+ow these files can be added to the admin and added to git locally as they are in the repo now

+fixes

+500 no correct hosts file

+500 for form no env file

+forms error (wrong version of django - fixed now)